 asi Network Social Drinks Reception

 Delegates and speakers are invited to join us for a drinks reception immediately following the close of the day’s programme.
-Details to be confirmed.
+The reception will be held in the Ristorante Il Gattopardo and Terrace (weather permitting) on the 3rd floor of the Dom Pedro Lisboa hotel.
 We look forward to seeing you there!

 Chairman's opening remarks